Daijek/Sales-CRM-and-ERP-Data-Warehouse/README.md

 # E-commerce Sales Data Warehouse on SQL Server

-This project implements a complete data warehouse for an e-commerce store specializing in bikes, clothing, and accessories.
+This project implements a complete data warehouse and analysis for an e-commerce store specializing in bikes, clothing, and accessories.
 It follows the **Medallion Architecture** (Bronze, Silver, Gold) using T-SQL on SQL Server to process data from CRM and ERP system exports.

 -   **Bronze Layer**: Ingests raw, unaltered data from source CSV files.
 -   **Silver Layer**: Cleans, standardizes, and enriches the data, preparing it for analytics.